Web Scraping in 2026: Why AI-Generated Crawlers Are Winning

 Why We Built Extralt

-So we built an alternative.
+So we built the market intelligence layer for ecommerce.
 Extralt uses AI to analyze websites and generate crawlers, then compiles them as Rust binaries that execute at thousands of pages per minute without any runtime inference costs.
 The AI runs once at build time.
 The compiled code runs at scale.

 The result is vibe scraping that actually scales: